Hershey's Commitment to Human Rights

 - A stakeholder consultation process with the same group of internal and external stakeholders to review and refine our policy before it was formalized and launched

-- An extensive review and approval process with the Hershey Company Executive team and Board of Directors
+- Review and approval by Hershey Company senior executives and Board of Directors

 Access to Water and Sanitation: Access to sufficient, safe, accessible, physically accessible, and affordable water and sanitation services for personal and domestic use.

 Climate Change: The effects of climate change on the environment on health and human rights.